Parallel Accelerated Custom Correlation Coefficient Calculations for Genomics Applications: Implementation

 For making comparisons, each method has a reference (CPU-only) version, a (possibly optimized) CPU version, and a GPU version.
 A set of synthetic reference test cases is implemented for testing, designed to give the exact same bit-for-bit result for all code versions and for all parallel decompositions.
 Two types of synthetic problem are implemented: a version for which each vector entry is set to a randomized value, and a second version with randomized placement of entries specifically chosen so that the correctness of every result value can be verified analytically.
 A checksum feature using extended precision integer arithmetic computes a bit-for-bit exact checksum of computed results to check for errors when using synthetic inputs.

 The code can be compiled under single or double precision.
-The precision setting for the CCC case affects only the accuracy of the calculation of the $f_i()$ values for the denominators; for the numerator computations, as described earlier the relevant computations are performed with double complex data types.
+The precision setting for the CCC case affects only the accuracy of the calculation of the $f_i()$ values for the denominators; for the numerator computations, as described earlier the relevant computations are performed with double complex data types operated on primarily with bitwise operations.

 To modify MAGMA as needed for the algorithms, it is necessary to modify the two files in the MAGMA package {\tt{}magmablas/gemm\_stencil.cuh} and {\tt{}magmablas/gemm\_stencil\_defs.h}.
 In particular, the macro definition for ``{\tt{}fma}'' defining the fused multiply accumulate must be changed to make use of the appropriate tally operation.